Fill form to unlock content

 Many major pet product retailers and brands saw gains in 2020.
 “The pet industry reached a milestone in 2020, with total sales of $103.6 billion, a historic high, according to the American Pet Products Association (APPA) State of the Industry Report released last week.
 That marks an increase of 6.7% over 2019 retail sales of $97.1 billion,” reported Michael Browne for Supermarket News.
 People love their pets, and, from high-quality pet food to toys, treats and pet insurance, the pet products market is growing.
-To reach pet owners, many brands are leaning into the popularity of ecommerce to create seamless purchasing solutions for consumers.
+To reach pet owners, many brands are leaning into the popularity of ecommerce with smart customer acquisition strategies to support their growth.

 Feeding pets isn’t just a bag of kibble anymore, at least not for many pet owners who are becoming more interested in the complete health and wellness of their pets.
 Direct-to-consumer (DTC) boutique pet food brands provide cat and dog owners with options from freshly made meals to customized menus.
-With innovative digital strategies, including online subscriptions and smart discount programs, many boutique online pet food brands are able to offer consumers what they want, driving engagement and recurring sales.
+With innovative customer acquisition strategies, including online subscriptions and smart discount programs, many boutique online pet food brands are able to offer consumers what they want, encouraging engagement and recurring sales.

 Spot & Tango Promotes New Subscriber Discounts To Gain New Pet Food Subscriptions